linode/docs/docs/applications/configuration-management/automate-a-static-site-deployment-with-salt/index.md

 -   Install Git and clone the Hugo site repository from GitHub.

--   Install Hugo and build the HTML files from the markdown content.
+-   Install Hugo and build the HTML files from the Markdown content.

 -   Update the NGINX configuration to serve the built site.